-A Dog's Daily Nutritional Requirements Include:
+Daily Nutritional Requirements for Dogs

-- Water Clean fresh water should be available at all times for your Miniature Schnauzer.
+• Water: Clean fresh water should be available for your Schnauzer, at all times.
 Water consumption is of the utmost importance as dehydration is a serious illness.
-A healthy Miniature Schnauzer can effectively self-regulate his own intake.
-Considering how important water is to the body, provide your Schnauzer with the best quality of water possible.
+A healthy Miniature Schnauzer can effectively self-regulate his own water intake.
+Considering how important water is to the body, provide your Schnauzer with the best quality of water possible (ie filtered water).

-- Energy Your Miniature Schnauzer needs to consume a certain amount of calories per day to maintain optimal health.
+• Energy: Miniature Schnauzers need to consume a certain amount of calories per day to maintain optimal health.
 Energy is provided by proteins, fats, and carbohydrates.
-The appropriate amount of calories your Miniature Schnauzer should consume daily depends on activity level, whether your dog is lactating, even weather conditions.
+The appropriate amount of calories your Schnauzer should consume daily depends on activity level, if dog is lactating, and even weather conditions.

 |Daily Caloric Intake - Dog Food Nutrition|

 |Activity Level||Ideal Weight||Daily Calories|